JoshuaDiaz/CV-with-FPGA/Writeups/Lab Info/Lab Doc.md

   ```
   5. Save the doc and close.

-  Now you'll need to wire the Arduino to the Camera, we're only wiring power and I2C interface really.
+  Now you'll need to wire the Arduino to the OV770 camera.
+We're more or less only wiring power and the I2C interface.
 All data pins will have to go into the FPGA when you integrate.

-  Here's what you'll want:
+  Here's what you'll want to do:

   ![Camera Wiring Diagram](images/Lab3CameraWiringDiagram.png "If you can figure out how to do this without an extra board, it probably doesn't look very good")